-When Steve Malcolm went looking for new software to run his wholesale pip fruit distribution business he struggled to find a system capable of handling his key business processes – that is until a colleague suggested Accredo accounting software.
+When Steve Malcolm went looking for new software to run his wholesale pip fruit distribution business, he struggled to find a system capable of handling his key business processes – that was until a colleague suggested Accredo accounting software.

 “I took a few providers around and showed them how we operate, and they just scratched their heads and said they wouldn’t know where to start,” says Malcolm, director of Echodale Marketing Ltd, a fifth-generation New Zealand-owned family business that has been operating in the Nelson region for over 80 years.

 Echodale is a leading fruit distributor that specialises in selling apples and pears.
 It receives, stores, packs and distributes for growers around the Nelson region, supplying fruit to multiple supermarket chains across the country.
 It also exports fruit offshore to countries around the Pacific Rim.

 The goal was to install a system for Echodale that could automate the tracking, traceability and grower payment processes that the company, up to that point, had been doing by hand.

 “We already had established a robust system for tracking each grower’s fruit from arrival to the point of sale and then calculating the pay out to the growers, but it was all manually done – written in books, on cards and using Excel.
 I wanted to automate these processes and document more accurate financial information to make payments to the growers.
 The aim was to reduce the chance of human error and to free up more administrative time to focus on growth and customer service activities.”

 Echodale looked at the systems some exporters were using, but they weren’t appropriate to what it was trying to achieve.
 “Once the produce left New Zealand there was no easy method of linking it back to the growers, which is what we wanted to achieve,” says Malcolm.